kshedden/case_studies/methods/writing-tips.md

 ## Content/overall approach

+* Scientific writing follows a constrained style, yet there is plenty of opportunity to develop your own voice.
+This is the reason that we do not provide templates or example memos for this course.
+However, it will be impossible for you to write well in an appropriate scientific/academic style if you have not read a lot of scientific writing.
+We will provide some pointers to good sources of scientific writing.

+* The goal of these memos is to document a specific research question that you have devised, and an analysis that you have conducted using the data that we provide.
+  You will then present an interpretation of your findings in relation to your research question.
+Little-to-no space should be devoted to broader discussion of the scientific domain or statistical issues not directly related to your analysis and findings.
+Since the length of your memo is strictly limited, any such broad discussion will take away from the qaulity and quantity of your specific findings and will lead to the ideas presented in your memo being underdeveloped.

-* Write in complete sentences, with the content organized logically into paragraphs.
+* Write in complete sentences, with the content organized logically into paragraphs that are usually 3-5 sentences long.
 Do not submit an outline or bulleted list of points.
 You do not need to include section headers but may do so if you wish.

-* At a high level, most memos will include a brief introductory paragraph containing an explicit statement of the research question along with essential background information, one or two paragraphs discussing the methods used in your analysis, one or two paragraphs of results, and one or two paragraphs of discussion.
-There is no need to discuss future work or things that you could have done but did not do.
+* Most memos will include a brief introductory paragraph containing an explicit statement of the research question along with essential background information, one or two paragraphs discussing the methods used in your analysis, one or two paragraphs of results, and one or two paragraphs of discussion.
+In the discussion paragraphs you can be a bit more interprative than the results paragraphs, which should be more "matter of fact".

+*  Do not discuss
+  "future work" or things that you could have done but did not do.
+It may be appropriate to discuss some limitations of your analysis but these should be very specific to your analysis and conclusions, not a generic list of limitations that would apply in almost any setting.

+* Aim for an academic tone.
+Avoid the excessive use of vague adjectives like "comprehensive", "nuanced", and "intricate" unless you can specifically state why these terms are relevant.

+* You can write in the first person "I found..."" or using the "majestic we" (presenting your results using the pronoun "we" even though the analysis was done by one person).

 * Make specific claims and assertions, then back them up with specific evidence and arguments.